MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 > The scale unit add-ins are not coupled to a limited number of users but can be used by any user in the existing subscription, based on the roles the administrator assigns.

 Scale units are offered in multiple SKU and pricing options that you can chose to best match the planned monthly transaction volume and performance requirements.
-The entry level SKU is called ‘Basic’, the more performing model is ‘Standard’.
+The entry level SKU is called *Basic*, the more performing model is *Standard*.
 Each SKU comes loaded with a certain number of monthly transactions.
 Additional overage add-ins can be added for each to increase the monthly transaction budget.

 :::image type="content" source="media/SKUs-highlevel.png" alt-text="Add-ins for cloud scale units":::